-That our Trust contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
+- ➤ That our Trust contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
 Our Trust will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
-Our Trust will allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment;

-- That our safeguarding arrangements take into account the procedures and practice of the local authority as part of the multi-agency safeguarding procedures set up by the local safeguarding partnerships.
-This will include understanding and reflecting local protocols for assessment and the local safeguarding partnerships' threshold document along with supplying information as requested by the local safeguarding partners; and - Information is shared appropriately between professionals and local agencies.
+Our Trust will allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment; - That our safeguarding arrangements take into account the procedures and practice of the local authority as part of the multi-agency safeguarding procedures set up by the local safeguarding partnerships.
+This will include understanding and reflecting local protocols for assessment and the local safeguarding partnerships' threshold document along with supplying information as requested by the local safeguarding partners; and - > Information is shared appropriately between professionals and local agencies.

-Staff training:
+Employees training:

-- That all staff members undergo safeguarding and child protection training at induction.
+- ➤ That all employees undergo safeguarding and child protection training at induction including online safety, which includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 The training will be regularly updated.
 Our induction and training will be in line with advice from the local safeguarding partnerships.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; and - Our Governing body recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity will therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - Safeguarding training, including online safety training, is integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Whilst consider training requirements there will be regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of pupils.
+In addition, all employees will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, employees meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; and - Our Board of Trustees recognise the expertise employees build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity will therefore be provided for employees to contribute to and shape safeguarding arrangements and child protection policy. - > Safeguarding training, including online safety training, is integrated, aligned, and considered as part of the whole school safeguarding approach and wider employees training and curriculum planning. - Whilst consider training requirements there will be regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of pupils.